 Source: Prepared by the authors on levels of electricity consumption per capita deemed sensibly achievable for each region.
-Note: See Figure 9 for explanations on service levels.29
+Note: See Figure 9 for explanations on service levels.26

-Based on these normative targets for 2030 and 2050, we build an annual linear progression of electricity consumption per capita starting from the 2019 baseline.30 Using UN population estimates, we calculate the total consumption time series by 2050.
-The time series also includes total generation, calculated based on the assumption of power transmission and distribution losses at 15%,31 as well as installed capacity, assuming a renewable energy blended capacity factor of 30%.
+Based on these normative targets for 2030 and 2050, we build an annual linear progression of electricity consumption per capita starting from the 2019 baseline.27 Using UN population estimates, we calculate the total consumption time series by 2050.
+The time series also includes total generation, calculated based on the assumption of power transmission and distribution losses at 15%,28 as well as installed capacity, assuming a renewable energy blended capacity factor of 30%.

-29 Level 3: Daily consumption per capita: Minimum 1000 Wh; Level 4: Daily consumption per capita: Minimum 3400 Wh; Level 5: Daily consumption per capita: Minimum 8200 Wh.
+26 Level 3: Daily consumption per capita: Minimum 1000 Wh; Level 4: Daily consumption per capita: Minimum 3400 Wh; Level 5: Daily consumption per capita: Minimum 8200 Wh.

-30 For the 2019 baseline, we used IEA data on electricity consumption at country level and then applied a rough split of 4 to 1 between urban consumption and rural consumption.
+27 For the 2019 baseline, we used IEA data on electricity consumption at country level and then applied a rough split of 4 to 1 between urban consumption and rural consumption.
 Source for this assumption: Manfred Hafner, Simone Tagliapietra, and Lucia de Strasser, "The Challenge of Energy Access in Africa," in Energy in Africa, SpringerBriefs in Energy (Springer, Cham, 2018), https://doi.org/10.1007/978-3-319-92219-5_1.

-31 Assuming a fixed percentage for the period, with that being an average rate from system losses dropping linearly from 25% to 10% by 2050.
+28 Assuming a fixed percentage for the period, with that being an average rate from system losses dropping linearly from 25% to 10% by 2050.

 Based on the time series of installed capacity, we calculate the installed capacity that will need to be added every year.
-We assume that all new installed capacity will be based on renewables; we also assume that the allocation of the new installed capacity to different types of renewables will reflect the energy potential32 of each geodemographic grouping.
+We assume that all new installed capacity will be based on renewables; we also assume that the allocation of the new installed capacity to different types of renewables will reflect the energy potential29 of each geodemographic grouping.
 To simplify, we assume the same breakdown between renewables throughout the time series (see Table 3).
-Assuming that all new installed capacity will be based on renewables implies that Africa's current fossil fuel infrastructure is sufficient to ensure baseload and flexibility until the roll-out of cost-effective battery technologies.
-This assumption is a simplification to assess the affordability of the transformation deemed necessary for the continent, as mentioned above.